iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

    content="Who we contacted: Proya Cosmetics, Wuhan Berca Biomedical, Hubei Hongfuda Biotechnology, and other industry players.

 What we learned:
-- Market strongly prefers “non-animal derived” ingredients
+- Market strongly prefers 'non-animal derived' ingredients
 - Extreme requirements for safety and stability
 - Insufficient supply is a real industry pain point